 Planning A Trip To Banff

 If you’re looking for help planning a trip to Banff or the Canadian Rockies, you’ve come to the right place.
 Natasha and I have been writing about travel for the last decade, and we were nomadic for five of those years, living out of a suitcase.
-In 2018, we felt we had enough of the non stop nomadic lifestyle and decided to settle down in one of the most beautiful places on earth, The Canadian Rockies.
+In 2018, we felt we had enough of the non stop nomadic lifestyle and decided to settle in one of the most beautiful places on earth, The Canadian Rockies.

 How To Get To Banff?

 The first step to planning a trip to Banff is to determine how you’ll arrive.
 Calgary International Airport (YYC) serves as a great gateway to the Canadian Rockies.
 For most, this is where their Banff trip begins.

 It’s a journey that starts in the prairies of Calgary before taking off for the Bow Valley and the high soaring peaks of the Canadian Rockies.
 With Calgary’s close proximity to the Rockies, it may be the easiest part to plan for a trip to Banff.